 - Will Max Scherzer, Patrick Corbin, or Stephen Strasburg lead the league in strikeouts?

-If you answered yes to any of these questions, some of these 2021 Washington Nationals betting opportunities at Virginia sportsbooks may be worth your consideration.
+If you answered yes to any of these questions, some of these 2021 Washington Nationals betting opportunities at Virginia online sportsbooks may be worth your consideration.

 1. 2021 Washington Nationals season opener